 Gather Survey Feedback and Analyze

-Once you’ve collected all the needed data, it’s time to analyze.
-This is the most important part of the whole process.
-If you don’t change anything after the feedback, it’s better not to waste your customers’ time.
+Once you’ve collected all the needed data, it’s time to analyze it.
+This is the most important part of the whole process, so pay close attention!
+If you don’t change anything after the customer feedback, it’s better not to waste your customers’ time.
 You have defined your goals, now check how the survey has achieved them.

 What are the next steps after collecting data from your clients?
 Your plan could look something like this:

 - Improve the user experience based on the feedback.

 - Focus on customer support with the most frustrated clients.

 - Provide proactive support, such as customer education or knowledge base.

 - Try different live chats, email scripts and customer service strategies.